mvac7/SDCC_AY38910RT_Lib/README.md

 AY_ENV_UpperHold     | 13
 AY_ENV_UpperTriangle | 14

-*Attention!* The LowerBeat form is produced with the values: 0, 1, 2 and 3.
+**Attention!** The LowerBeat shape may be produced with the values: 0, 1, 2, 3 and 9.
-The value 1 has been assigned, since 0 can be useful in cases where it is required to have control of when the envelope is fired
+The value 1 has been assigned to *LowerBeat* as 0 can be useful in case you need to control when the envelope is triggered.
+In this case 0 can act as a "don't write the envelop" event.
+Remember that, every time the register 13 is written, the sound with the assigned shape is started.

-(every time is written to register 13, the sound with the assigned shape is started).
+The Upper shape may be produced with the values: 4, 5, 6, 7 and 15.

 ### AY channels